kubernetes/enhancements/keps/sig-cli/5695-kubectl-reverse-port-forward/README.md

 Add a new flag `--reverse` (or `-R`) to the `kubectl port-forward` command that reverses the direction of the port forwarding.
 When this flag is used, kubectl will:

 1. Establish a connection to the kubelet running the target pod
+2. kubelet coordinates with the container runtime (containerd/cri-o) via CRI streaming API
-2. Create a listener in the pod's network namespace on the specified remote port
+3. The container runtime creates a listener in the pod's network namespace on the specified remote port
-3. Forward incoming connections from that port back to kubectl
+4. Forward incoming connections from that port back through the runtime → kubelet → kubectl
-4. kubectl will then forward these connections to the specified local port
+5. kubectl then forwards these connections to the specified local port

+**Note**: This involves changes across multiple layers:
+- kubectl: Connection handling and local port forwarding
+- kubelet: Reverse mode protocol support in the port-forward API
+- Container runtime (containerd/cri-o): Network namespace listener creation and stream multiplexing

 ### User Stories